nxskok/pasias/docs/24-pcfa.md

 We said earlier that component 1 depends negatively on carbon monoxide and nitrogen dioxide, so that an observation that is *low* on component 1 should be *high* on these things.
-\marginnote{You might  have said that component 1 depended on other things as well, in  which case you ought to consider whether observation 8 is, as  appropriate, high or low on these as well.}
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">You might  have said that component 1 depended on other things as well, in  which case you ought to consider whether observation 8 is, as  appropriate, high or low on these as well.</span>

 So are these values high or low?
 That was the reason for having you make the five-number summary <a href="#part:fivenum">here</a>.
 For